big city

 A well-designed medical office floor plan is like a well-oiled machine – each area functions seamlessly to create a smooth and efficient experience for both patients and staff.
 Let's explore the essential areas that make up the backbone of your successful medical practice:

-1. Patient Reception and Waiting Area
+1. Waiting and Reception Area

 This is your first chance to make a positive impression!
 Here are the key elements: